AlexShumy/Dicee/README.md

 ## What's learned

-* My first app with behaviour and functionality.
+* First app with behaviour and functionality
 * Autolayout
-* Links between the Interface Builder files and code using IBActions and IBOutlets.
+* Links between the Interface Builder files and code using IBActions and IBOutlets
-* Xcode code editor.
+* Xcode code editor
-* Swift constants and variables.
+* Swift constants and variables
-* Swift  сollection types such as arrays.
+* Swift  сollection types such as arrays
-* Test and debug the app with the Xcode console.
+* Test and debug the app with the Xcode console
+* Pseudorandom Number Generators
-* Randomisation and how to generate random numbers in Swift.
+* Randomisation and how to generate random numbers in Swift